 Back in the day, there was a hot dog stand near my Chicago neighborhood called Toots.

 It was more or less a shack.

 Who am I kidding – it was a shack on the corner of two busy streets that had just enough tarred parking lot to fit a drive-through window and 4 parking spots.

 The cleanliness of the place was probably questionable and we always joked about the sobriety of the teenagers working there.

 Really, though, as long as the food came out hot I don’t think anyone really cared about those things back then.

 Even though it has been closed for years, Toots still has a yelp page and I don’t think I’m the only one that reminisces about its past.

 You couldn’t go wrong with one of its hot dogs or a zebra cone.
 My favorite items to order were the fried cheese balls and one of their milkshakes.

-I tried a lot of weird milkshake combinations over the years thanks to all of the available flavor options.
+I tried a lot of weird milkshake combinations (adult Mexican chocolate milkshake, anyone?) over the years thanks to all of the available flavor options.